Why This Matters

 Fatimid Caliphate

-• Founded Cairo in 969 CE as a rival capital to Baghdad, transforming Egypt into a Mediterranean trade hub and cultural center
+- Founded Cairo in 969 CE as a rival capital to Baghdad, transforming Egypt into a Mediterranean trade hub and cultural center.
+At its height, the Fatimid state controlled North Africa, Sicily, the Hijaz (including Mecca and Medina), and parts of the Levant.

-• Al-Azhar Mosque and University became a center for Ismaili learning and remains one of the world's oldest continuously operating universities
+- Al-Azhar Mosque and University, founded in 970 CE, became a center for Ismaili learning.
+It remains one of the world's oldest continuously operating universities, though it later shifted to Sunni scholarship after the Fatimids fell to Saladin's Ayyubid dynasty in 1171 CE.

 Ottoman Caliphate

-• Conquest of Constantinople (1453) gave the Ottomans control of a strategic crossroads and symbolic victory over Christendom; renamed Istanbul, it fused Eastern and Western traditions
+- Conquest of Constantinople (1453) by Mehmed II gave the Ottomans control of a strategic crossroads between Europe and Asia and a symbolic victory over the Byzantine Empire.
+Renamed Istanbul, the city fused Eastern and Western architectural, religious, and administrative traditions.

 Quick Reference Table